ozontech/file.d/plugin/input/kafka/README.md

 **`consumer_max_processing_time`** *`cfg.Duration`* *`default=200ms`*

 The maximum amount of time the consumer expects a message takes to process for the user.
+(Not used anymore!)

 <br>